Upper Fillmore Revitalization Project: Other impacts

 In December 2024, the San Francisco Chronicle reported that at least one residential tenant has been affected by the UFRP acquisitions.

 In January 2025 it was reported that the vacant storefronts owned by UFRP, including the historic Clay Theatre, were boarded up.

 Additionally, Zero&, a boba tea shop at 2252 Fillmore, closed in January 2025.
 However, there is no evidence that UFRP owns the building where they were located.

+Development

+In April 2026, UFRP received approval from the San Francisco Historic Preservation Commission for their plans to renovate the Clay Theater.
+Their renovation is expected to cost $5 million.

 Pushback and legislation

 The building acquisitions and business closures have resulted in op-eds and letters to various local news outlets.
 One opinion piece in the San Francisco Examiner by a local bar owner and president of a small business association accused the UFRP of misleading the public about the true purpose of acquiring buildings on Fillmore Street.
 The opinion piece went on to question why the UFRP owned vacant storefronts, while declining to extend Ten-Ichi's lease.

 Soon after the San Francisco Chronicle began to report on the UFRP, San Francisco Supervisor Aaron Peskin held a live press conference in front of La Med.
 In the August 26, 2024 press conference, he detailed a plan to protect Legacy Businesses, a designation given by the city, from eviction.
 He subsequently introduced and passed legislation requiring a public hearing before a Legacy Business can be evicted.

 In response to increased scrutiny on the building acquisitions, UFRP hired public relations firm Singer Associates to represent them.

 In April 2025, Neil Mehta gave an interview in which he stated that Aaron Peskin "had picket signs with my face on them, marching down the street, 'billionaire taking over city.'"
 In response, Peskin described Mehta's comments as "defamatory and untrue" and requested that Mehta issue a public retraction.
 Mehta declined to retract his comments, stating through his spokesperson Sam Singer, "We respect Mr. Peskin, but what was said on the record reflects the spirit of the situation.
 We do not intend to apologize or issue a retraction.”